tawiahnyt/privacy-guardian/README.md

 # Privacy Guardian Browser Extension

-Privacy Guardian is a browser extension that intercepts network requests and blocks or modifies requests to known trackers before they load.
-It's designed to protect your privacy while browsing the web without affecting page load speed.
+Privacy Guardian is a browser extension that intercepts network requests and blocks or modifies requests to known trackers and malicious URLs before they load.
+It's designed to protect your privacy and security while browsing the web without affecting page load speed.

 ## Features

 - Blocks requests to known tracking domains
+- Blocks requests to malicious URLs (phishing, malware, scams)
-- Maintains statistics on blocked trackers
+- Maintains detailed statistics on blocked content by category
+- Separate controls for tracker and malicious URL blocking
 - Customizable blocking rules
 - Minimal impact on browsing performance
 - Simple, user-friendly interface